 Take Self-Care Days

-This last tip is one that is often overlooked, but shouldn't be discounted!
-When you take time for yourself, it will show in every area of your life and ultimately affect your skin.
+This last tip is often overlooked, but shouldn't be discounted!
+Taking time for yourself will show in every area of your life and ultimately affect your skin.
 A little pampering goes a long way!

 Do spa day your way and let your skin soak up all the love you can give it!
 Relax, use our Clear Skin Elixir, and sip on some sparkling water!